 If you leave your RV outside in the weather at all times, tire covers are very much worth it.
 Especially if you want your tires to last longer.

 However, if you have a garage that you keep your RV in, then it may not be necessary for you to use them since your whole RV is already protected.

 Most people do not have large garages that they can pull a tall RV into so it typically remains in their driveway or at some other location on their property.

 Another reason they might not be worth it for you is if you have a cover that fits over your entire RV.
 RV covers are made to cover the entire RV including the tires so it might not be necessary if you have this.

 For the low cost of tire covers, they are worth it.
 Anything you can do as preventive maintenance to such an expensive item is always worth doing.

-At the minimal cost of $30, I gladly purchased tire covers just for a little more peace of mind and to know that I am doing all that I can to make my tires last longer.
+I gladly purchased tire covers just for a little more peace of mind and to know that I am doing all that I can to make my tires last longer.

 Camping is not cheap so you must try to do all that you can to minimize costs.
 Replacing tires every few years can be very costly so if you protect them as much as you possibly can and help to extend the life of the tire, you will come out better in the long run.

 You will be happy that you spent the minimal amount on tire covers to protect your motorhome or trailer.